Do you wake with an ache or suffer from back pain? Finding the best mattress might make things easier on your spine

 When buying a mattress to alleviate back pain, the firmness of the mattress is particularly important.
 As we’ve said, you don’t want to be sinking into your mattress too much around your hips and feet, and we’ve taken this into account when deciding which of the mattresses to feature on our roundup.

-The best mattresses for bad backs
+The best mattresses for bad backs in 2024

 1. Nectar Memory Foam Mattress: Best foam mattress with a year-long trial